openhab/website/blog/2023-07-23-openhab-4-0-release.md

 Some existing bindings also received massive overhauls:

-The [Philips Hue binding](https://www.openhab.org/addons/bindings/hue/) has been rewritten to support APIv2, offering real-time updates from lights, switches and sensors.
+The [Philips Hue binding](https://www.openhab.org/addons/bindings/hue/) has been rewritten to support API v2, offering real-time updates from lights, switches and sensors.
 Similarly, the [Hunter Douglas PowerView binding](https://www.openhab.org/addons/bindings/hdpowerview/) now supports the new PowerView Gen 3 system with blazingly fast updates.
 The [deCONZ binding](https://www.openhab.org/addons/bindings/deconz/) has been improved with new features and many bugfixes and stability improvements.
 The [Freebox binding](https://www.openhab.org/addons/bindings/freebox/) is replaced by a [new binding](https://www.openhab.org/addons/bindings/freeboxos/) rewritten from scratch.
-The [KNX binding](https://www.openhab.org/addons/bindings/knx/) introduced UoM support respecting the DPT of a GA (group address), and has received a larger code refactoring with improved performance and stability.
+The [KNX binding](https://www.openhab.org/addons/bindings/knx/) introduces UoM support, respecting the DPT of a GA (group address), and has received a larger code refactoring with improved performance and stability.

 ### JavaScript Scripting